Bergen County Marital Settlement Agreement Lawyer

 Experienced Divorce Attorney in Hackensack, New Jersey

 A critical component of your New Jersey divorce is a Marital Settlement Agreement (MSA), also known as a Property Settlement Agreement.
 The marital settlement agreement is essentially the legally binding document that explains what you and your spouse have agreed to as far as your divorce is concerned.
 It encompasses far more than simply “property.”
 In fact, your marital settlement agreement can address alimony or spousal support, child custody and parenting time, child support, as well as division of assets and debts.
 In order to arrive at a favorable marital settlement agreement that is prepared and executed properly, it is highly advisable to consult with an experienced New Jersey divorce attorney.
 Rosa Elfant Rickett is a skilled NJ divorce lawyer who has dedicated her career to helping her clients resolve family law matters.
 When you need a knowledgeable, responsive advocate to ensure that your interests are protected throughout the divorce process, she is the lawyer you want on your side.
-With offices in Hackensack, The Elfant Rickett Law Firm serves clients in Fort Lee, Teaneck, Fair Lawn, Garfield, Englewood, Paramus, and throughout Bergen County and New Jersey.
+With offices in Hackensack, Elfant Rickett Law Firm LLC serves clients in Fort Lee, Teaneck, Fair Lawn, Garfield, Englewood, Paramus, and throughout Bergen County and New Jersey.
 If you have questions about marital settlement agreements or the divorce process, contact us anytime at 201.968.5700 to schedule a consultation.

 Marital Settlement Agreements in New Jersey